z-harper/custom-messages/README.md

 what led to the decision to use Express and EJS, rather than just JavaSCript.

 Designed similar to an MVC architecture without the models.\
 Models could be implemented for companies and guests.
-Basic framework set up\ so that the app can be easily exapnded to include different pages.
+Basic framework set up <br /> so that the app can be easily exapnded to include different pages.

 ## Languages Used